 - After opening the Play Store app, tap the hamburger icon (three lines) or your profile icon in the top right (this depends on your Play Store version)

 - Tap Settings > Parental Controls

 Here you will find four categories: Games and apps, Movies, TV, and Books.
 Each of these categories can be separately filtered in terms of appropriate/inappropriate content.
-The first three categories can be filtered in searches based on content rating, while the Books category can be filtered so it doesn’t show results with sexually explicit content.
+The first three categories can be filtered in searches based on content rating.
+The Books category can be filtered so it doesn’t show results with sexually explicit content.
 The problem here is that these filters can’t guarantee that nothing will slip past them.